nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters the command "add-leave id/1 sd/01-01-2022 ed/01-01-2022".

 Step 2.
-The user input is parsed by `AddLeaveCommandParser` which creates an `AddLeaveCommand` object.
+The method `LogicManager#execute` is called on the user input, prompting for `AddLeaveCommandParser` to parse the user input and create the `AddLeaveCommand` object.

 Step 3.
 The `execute` method of `AddLeaveCommand` is then called on the object.